rexosorous/CMPS378_Quiz1/README.md

 This program is intended to be integrated into POS (point of sale) machines in gas stations.

 # Features
-Takes into account gasoline grade as well as the price of an optional car was which costs **$12**.
+Takes into account gasoline grade as well as the price of an optional **car wash which costs $12**.

 # How to Run
 Compile `main.cs` using a C# compiler (preferrably Visual Studio's compiler).
 I specificually used `Microsoft (R) Visual C# Compiler version 2.6.0.62329`.